rovitotv/DigitalFreedomWithRaspberryPI/README.md

 Encrypt](https://letsencrypt.org) which will change this chapter drastically.
-Finally we are moving over the web server section to use [Pelican](http://blog.getpelican.com) a static html generator which will make the system more secure and easier to setup.
+Finally we are moving over the web server section to use [Pelican](http://blog.getpelican.com) a static html generator which will make the system more secure, easier to setup, and faster.

 ## Contents